snz-mlcoder/PHP_LAB/README.md

 ## 🚀 How to Run
 1. Clone the repository
-2. Move the project folder into `htdocs`
+2. Move it into the `htdocs` folder
 3. Start Apache
-4. Open the project URL in your browser
+4. Open the desired project folder in your browser

 ---

-##  Notes
+## 📌 Notes
-- These projects are for learning purposes
+- This repository is for learning and practice purposes
-- More PHP exercises will be added over time
+- New PHP projects will be added over time